When my narcissistic ex tried to limit my parenting time by gaslighting my children I knew I had to fight back.

 And it may mean fabricating lies and manipulating the children, sowing seeds of doubt in them and in you, hoping to make everyone question their own memory, perception, and sanity.

 What it takes in extreme situations like this is for us as mothers and fathers is to stand strong in our power and inner knowing of who we are, and what the truth is.
-And we then need to protect our children from the emotional harm that we, unfortunately, know all too well from the experience of being married to a narcissist.
+And we then need to protect our children from the emotional harm that some, unfortunately, know all too well from the experience of being married to a narcissist.

 We must have tools so we don’t fall apart and so that we can be present and loving to our children when they do return to our homes.
 Whether it’s yoga, faith, meditation, therapy, or coaching…we NEED support.
 We have to be able to take care of ourselves unconditionally and compassionately so that we can hold space for our children’s reactions to the stress they are enduring.